ADM says unwittingly used sanctioned Iran ship in grain trade

+* Sets quarterly dividend of $0.02 per share Source text for Eikon: Further company coverage:

-LONDON Archer Daniels Midland Co (ADM.N) said it unwittingly used a vessel controlled by a sanctioned Iranian shipping firm last year to transport grain in what was an effort by Tehran to hide the ship's ownership.
+LONDON, March 4 Archer Daniels Midland Co unwittingly used a vessel controlled by a sanctioned Iranian shipping firm last year to transport grain, in what it said was an effort by Tehran to hide the ship's ownership.

-ADM officials said on Monday they had no further comment on the issue beyond what was disclosed in the Securities and Exchange Commission (SEC) filing dated February 28.
-IRISL could not be immediately reached for a comment.
+ADM officials could immediately be reached for further comment on Monday.
+IRISL also could not be immediately reached for comment.

 ADM said the name of the vessel and the charterer were not on the U.S. Treasury's list of targeted individuals or entities when it made shipping arrangements and paid $481,800 directly to the charterer.

-"It was later determined by the company and its bank that the vessel involved was beneficially owned by IRISL, a sanctioned party," ADM said in the filing.
+"It was later determined by the company and its bank that the vessel involved was beneficially owned by IRISL, a sanctioned party," ADM said in a Securities and Exchange Commission filing dated Feb.
+28.

 "The involvement of a sanctioned party was inadvertent and unintentional and we believe the result of a concerted effort by Iran to hide its ownership of the vessel," it said.

-ADM said in the filing it had made a voluntary disclosure to the U.S. Treasury's Office of Foreign Assets Control (OFAC) unit, which enforces trade sanctions.
+ADM said in the SEC filing it had made a voluntary disclosure to the U.S. Treasury's Office of Foreign Assets Control unit, which enforces trade sanctions.

 "Neither the company nor its affiliate nor other of its subsidiaries have any intention of continuing such activity with a prohibited party," the U.S. agribusiness giant said.